 - With appropriate consent, an SMS or email can be used to effectively communicate:

 - A reminder for a scheduled appointment (time and date)

 - The need for a patient to make an appointment to review a test result.

 - A reminder that a generic preventative screening test (flu vaccine, skin check, pap smear) is due.

 - Email and SMS messages should be part of the patient’s medical record

-Tego Insurance offers medical Indemnity insurance for medical practitioners underwritten by Berkshire Hathaway, a brand globally synonymous with trust and integrity.
+Tego Insurance offers medical Indemnity insurance for medical practitioners.
 We have a profound understanding of the Australian medical profession and the ever-changing healthcare industry.
 It’s this expertise that allows us to provide leading cover with more choice, innovation and greater flexibility.
 Contact us to find out more.